Department of

 Bailey retires after 40-plus years of transformative work in poultry science

 After more than four decades of pioneering research in animal nutrition and inspiring countless students, Chris Bailey, Ph.D., a professor in the Texas A&M Department of Poultry Science at the College of Agriculture and Life Sciences, retired at the end of 2024.
+His career, which spans 42 years, profoundly impacted poultry science, shaping the future of global food security and sustainability.
+He has been associated with Texas A&M University as a student and faculty member for 53 years.

 Have Questions?